About WildCRU

 Training and Education

-Our new diploma course, based at our Oxfordshire headquarters and supported by the Panthera, will train conservationists from the developing world.
+Our diploma course, based at our Oxfordshire headquarters and supported by the Recanati-Kaplan Foundation, will train conservationists from the developing world.
 They will return to their home countries as qualified professionals and become leading agents of change and sound environmental practice.
-You can learn more about this by clicking on the 'Courses' link above.
+You can find out more about the Recanati-Kaplan Centre Postgraduate Diploma in International Wildlife Conservation Practice by clicking on the ‘Courses’ link above.

-Educating local communities in the areas where we operate research projects is a crucial part of WildCRU's Research Plus contribution to conservation legacy.
-Examples of our education, training and capacity building work include:
+Educating local communities in the areas where we operate research projects is a crucial part of WildCRU’s Research Plus contribution to conservation legacy.
+Examples of our education, training and capacity building has included:

-• Training local university students and national park wardens in conservation techniques in the Galápagos Islands.
+• Training local university students and national park wardens in conservation techniques in Borneo.

 • Training rural pastoralists in Mongolia as game rangers and providing tools, from computers to radios, enabling them to manage their environment sustainably.